February 8, 2024

 Trade shows do just that.
 Instead of thinking about them as an outdated marketing technique in an increasingly digital world, take advantage of these mass gatherings as opportunities to collaborate and engage with the most important people in your industry.

-A trade show is a large-scale exhibition event where multiple companies in the same industry come together to promote themselves, network with other people in their field, and learn about market trends and opportunities.
+A trade show is a large-scale business event where companies from a specific industry set up booths and displays to showcase their products and services, network with others in their field, and learn about market trends and opportunities.

 Typically, trade shows are held once or twice a year over the course of several days.
 Attendees are usually other businesses in the same industry, while some trade shows are open to members of the public who could become leads.